ucsb-cs48/w20/_lab/lab01.md

 * you took accurate attendance, accounting for all members of your group (See the [teams page]({{'/teams_page/' | relative_url }}) for a list of group members)
-* you took a picture of this and uploaded it to the /team directory of your repo, under a subdirectory called `./team/lab01/`, with the name `./team/lab01/chart01.png` or `./team/lab01/chart01.jpg`.
+* you took a picture of this and uploaded it to the /team directory of your repo, under a subdirectory called `./team/sprint01/lab01/`, with the name `./team/sprint01/lab01.png` or `./team/sprint01/lab01.jpg`.
 Please use the requested name to make your chart easier to find.
+* the meeting notes the scribe took are added to github in a file `./team/sprint01/lab01.md`.
+For future meetings, you will replace 'lab01' with the respective meeting time denominator (e.g. lec05 or 01-17-2pm)
 </div>

+From now on, please document all your meetings in the github repository in this way.

 ## Step 3: Discuss the User Journey